Front gardens in the Gunnersbury Park Garden Estate. Photo: Laurent Widloecher

 An array of businesses and supporters provided prizes, ranging from a hamper from Fortnum & Mason, a Webb Garden Power lawn-mower made by British equipment manufacturer, Handy and seed bundles and smaller prizes from the heritage UK firm, Mr Fothergills as well as bird boxes from Abundance London and vouchers from Chiswick Flower Market.

-The present-day homes of the leafy Gunnersbury Park Garden Estate were built in the 1920s on land that was formerly an orchard called White Point Field.
+The present-day homes of the leafy Gunnersbury Park Garden Estate were built in the 1920s on land that was formerly cropped for hay for fodder called White Post Field.
 The field was once part of the larger Gunnersbury Park estate owned by the Rothschild family in the 19th century.
 The residents have always had a reputation for being green-fingered and count amongst themselves the family of the former Keeper of Gunnersbury Park, Keeper Hodges.
 Keeper Hodge’s son, Barry Hodges (seen in the photo below), was one of the residents who walked away with a rosette for his garden on the day.

 Local resident Barry Hodges (right) with his father, Keeper Hodges (private photo taken in the 1950s)